From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Proposal: T-FoT Initiation, Maintenance and Termination

 \subsection{Trajectory Initiation}

-We propose to cluster the time-series measurements of the sliding time-window $K$ for detecting the birth of the target.
+The lack of a-priori information about the target birth tangled with false and missing data lead to a significant challenge for initializing the tracker.
+In this work, we propose to cluster the time-series measurements of the sliding time-window $K$ for detecting the birth of the target.
 This requires that the real measurements of the target in successive scans are significantly closer to each other on average than those between different clutter points and between the target and clutters.
 This is guaranteed by the above assumptions A1$-$A3.
-To this end, the density-based clustering method called DBSCAN \cite{Ester96} is readily available that distinguishes regions of high data density from low-density regions and does not need to be specified with the number of clusters in advance.
+To this end, the density-based clustering method called DBSCAN \citep{Ester96} is readily available that distinguishes regions of high data density from low-density regions and does not need to be specified with the number of clusters in advance.
 For this purpose, two key parameters are required as to be addressed next: 1) the neighborhood radius $\varepsilon$: the maximum distance between two neighbor measurements in the cluster, and 2) the minimum cluster size $T_\text{s}$.

 In addition, the following \textit{point-target constraint} needs to be followed to guide the clustering: data-points in the cluster corresponds to different time-instants.
-This constraint can be formulated as a cannot link rule \cite{Li17MSDC}: the measurements generated at the same time-instant cannot not belong to the same cluster.
+This constraint can be formulated as a cannot link rule \citep{Li17MSDC}: the measurements generated at the same time-instant cannot not belong to the same cluster.
 However, we note that, it is possible yet rare that two clusters are formed at the same time, at least one of which must be false alarm.
 In this case, we increase both the minimum cluster size $T_\text{s}$ and the length of the time-window gradually and re-do the clustering till there is only one cluster to meet the single-target assumption.